Order of Service

 All remain standing as the officiant introduces the Confession

 Beloved, we are come together in the presence of Almighty God and of the whole company of heaven to offer unto him through our Lord Jesus Christ our worship and praise and thanksgiving; to make confession of our sins; to pray, as well for others as for ourselves, that we may know more truly the greatness of God's love and show forth in our lives the fruits of his grace; and to ask on behalf of all people such things as their well-being doth require.
-Wherefore let us kneel and keep silence, and remember God's presence with us now.
+Wherefore let us sit or kneel and keep silence, and remember God's presence with us now.

 All kneel or sit to say together